 What about upselling?

 As with most types of retail, there was an element of upselling at Wed2B.
 They also sell accessories as well as key things like hoops and underskirts and even boleros.
 Clearly you could choose to source your own at another time, or even go back, but I can see how some brides may want to make those purchases there and then so they know exactly what the dress will look like on the day without having to source those additional bits and pieces another time.
 It also means that you can ensure that everything matches perfectly, as sometimes things don’t turn out to be the exact colour you are expecting or the tone isn’t right.
+Another item they have recently introduced is the Wunderskirt which is shapwear underwear designed to be worn under a skirt such as with a wedding dress.

 Depending on your budget and the time you have before your wedding, you may choose to make a purchase on the day, or go away and come back another time (this may depend on how far you live from their showroom as well).
 It is important to bear in mind that if you decide to go away and come back another time, any dress you have seen and tried on may not be available on your next visit, and as they can’t order things in, it is a real gamble to take this approach.